 Organisations for older people

 - Independent Age provides information and advice for older people, their families and carers.
-They focus on social care, welfare benefits and befriending services.
+They focus on advice regarding social care and support, healthcare, mobility issues, money and benefits.
 The helpline can give advice on home care, care homes, NHS services and housing.
 Their helpline number is 0800 319 6789.

 Accommodation, housing and care homes